16 Upcycled Christmas Decor Ideas

 14. Snow Scene Dome

 Cheese domes are another thrift store item to look for.
-Here I cut a few bottle brush trees in varying sizes and hot glue them to a disk of foam board.
-For a little sparkle, I hot-glued faux snow around the edges
+Hot-glue bottle-brush trees in varying sizes to a circle of cardboard or foam board and glue faux snow around the edges.

 Cheese dome with a wood base and clear glass dome filled with small bottle brush trees and a snowy base.